MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/index.md

 Windows Phone 7 and Windows RT, and BlackBerry OS are not supported by the current version of the Application Center.

-Application Center manages mobile applications; it supports any kind of Android, iOS, Windows Phone 8, or Windows 8 application, including applications that are built on top of the MobileFirst platform.
+Application Center manages mobile applications; it supports any kind of Android, iOS, Windows Phone 8, or Windows 8 application, including applications that are built on top of the {{ site.data.keys.product }}.

 You can use the Application Center as part of the development process of an application.
 A typical scenario of Application Center is a team building a mobile application; the development team creates a new version of an Android, iOS, Windows Phone, or Windows 8 application.
 The development team wants this new version to be reviewed and tested by the extended team.
 A developer goes to Application Center console and uploads the new version of the application to Application Center.
 As part of this process, the developer can enter a description of the application version.
 For example, the description could mention the elements that the development team added or fixed from the previous version.
 The new version of the application is then available to the other members of the team.